kixacore/kixacore/README.md

-- 👋 Hey there!
-- 👾 My name is Jeri.
+👋 Hello, world!
-- 🎨 I'm a 2D and 3D Artist.
+👾 I'm a 2D and 3D Artist.
 - 🌱 I’m currently learning how to code!
 <!---
 kixacore/kixacore is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.